-Where a complaint is referred by a faculty member to the Dean of Students for formal investigation, the procedure undertaken shall be as follows.
-The Dean of Students may conduct the investigation or designate another representative of the Institute to conduct such investigation, as the Dean deems appropriate.
-The Dean or designee shall then review the facts of the alleged incident, including statements made by the reporting individual, the accused individual, and supporting material.
-The accused individual and reporting individual shall both have the opportunity to meet separately with the investigating Dean or designee and provide written material or documents considered relevant to resolution of the complaint.
-The investigating Dean or designee may, but need not, conduct interviews or undertake other investigation as suggested by the parties or as deemed appropriate, including seeking information from individuals outside the Institute about appropriate academic conduct or anything else relevant to investigation of the complaint.
-The investigating Dean of Students or designee has the discretion to limit or expand the scope of the investigation as deemed appropriate to dispose fully and fairly of the complaint.
-The investigating Dean or designee also has the discretion to confer with the Dean of Enrollment Management or any other Erikson Institute representative, as appropriate, in the course of such investigation or when considering a range of possible sanctions.
+Where a complaint is referred by a faculty member to the Director of Student Affairs for formal investigation, the procedure undertaken shall be as follows.
+The Director of Student Affairs may conduct the investigation or designate another representative of the Institute to conduct such investigation, as the Director of Student Affairs deems appropriate.
+The or designee shall then review the facts of the alleged incident, including statements made by the reporting individual, the accused individual, and supporting material.
+The accused individual and reporting individual shall both have the opportunity to meet separately with the investigating Director of Student Affairs or designee and provide written material or documents considered relevant to resolution of the complaint.
+The investigating Director of Student Affairs or designee may, but need not, conduct interviews or undertake other investigation as suggested by the parties or as deemed appropriate, including seeking information from individuals outside the Institute about appropriate academic conduct or anything else relevant to investigation of the complaint.
+The investigating Director of Student Affairs or designee has the discretion to limit or expand the scope of the investigation as deemed appropriate to dispose fully and fairly of the complaint.
+The investigating Director of Student Affairs or designee also has the discretion to confer with the Director of Enrollment Management or any other Erikson Institute representative, as appropriate, in the course of such investigation or when considering a range of possible sanctions.

-At the conclusion of the investigation, the Dean of Students or designee shall, subject to any applicable FERPA limitations, notify the reporting party and the accused party in writing about the investigator's conclusions as to 1) whether an academic integrity violation occurred and, if so, 2) the sanction to be placed upon the accused for the violation.
-In any investigation in which a violation is found regarding a student's conduct in a specific course or program, or in any investigation stemming from a faculty member's complaint about a student, the Dean of Students or designee should first confer with the appropriate faculty member about the proposed sanction.
-If an affected faculty member and the Dean of Students (or designee) cannot agree on an appropriate sanction, the Dean (or designee) shall make the final decision as to the appropriate sanction, but the faculty member shall have a right to appeal that determination as set forth in the "Appeal of Academic Dishonesty Determination" procedure set forth below.
+At the conclusion of the investigation, the Director of Student Affairs or designee shall, subject to any applicable FERPA limitations, notify the reporting party and the accused party in writing about the investigator's conclusions as to 1) whether an academic integrity violation occurred and, if so, 2) the sanction to be placed upon the accused for the violation.
+In any investigation in which a violation is found regarding a student's conduct in a specific course or program, or in any investigation stemming from a faculty member's complaint about a student, the Director of Student Affairs or designee should first confer with the appropriate faculty member about the proposed sanction.
+If an affected faculty member and the Director of Student Affairs (or designee) cannot agree on an appropriate sanction, the Director of Student Affairs (or designee) shall make the final decision as to the appropriate sanction, but the faculty member shall have a right to appeal that determination as set forth in the "Appeal of Academic Dishonesty Determination" procedure set forth below.